Environmental gradient: Abiotic influence

 The species distribution along environmental gradients has been studied intensively due to large databases of species presence data (e.g. GBIF).
 The abiotic factors that environmental gradients consist of can have a direct ramifications on organismal survival.
 Generally, organismal distribution is tied to those abiotic factors, but even an environmental gradient of one abiotic factor yields insight into how a species distribution might look.
 For example, aspects of the landscape such as soil composition, temperature, and precipitation all factor in to an accurate idea of habitable territory a plant species might occupy; information on one of those factors can help form an environmental gradient by which a proximate species distribution may be generated.
 Similarly, along the upstream-downstream gradient of a river, fish assemblages (groupings) can vary in species and trait diversity; upstream habitats, which tend to be at higher elevations, have been observed to develop greater species and trait diversity.
 With elevated regions most intensely feeling the effects of climate change and these effects being linked to increased species diversity in impacted regions, this is a key consideration in prioritizing habitats for conservation efforts.
 At an ecotone, species abundances change relatively quickly compared to the environmental gradient.

 Biotic interactions

 Although environmental gradients are comprised gradually changing and predictable patterns of an abiotic factor, there is strong interplay between both biotic-biotic factors as well as biotic-abiotic factors.
-For example, species abundance usually changez along environmental gradients in a more or less predictable way.
+For example, species abundance usually changes along environmental gradients in a more or less predictable way.
 However, the species abundance along an environmental gradient is not only determined by the abiotic factor associated with the gradient but, also by the change in the biotic interactions, like competition and predation, along the environmental gradient.